ssantoyo/Yeet/README.md

 ## Overview
 ### Description
-Yeet is a moblie application for iOS where users can search songs on Spotify and post reviews for all other others to see.
+Yeet is a moblie application for iOS where users can search songs on Spotify and post reviews for all others to see.
 The purpose of this app is to allow users to get a sense of what others think about songs and for the user to share their own thoughts and opinions.

 ### App Evaluation
-[Evaluation of your app across the following attributes]
 - **Category:** Lifestyle/Entertainment
 - **Mobile:** This app would be primarily developed for mobile but would a good platform to have on a computer as well.
 Many people typically listen to music on the go, so having it mobile is more viable.
-- **Story:** Allows suers to search for songs and create a review based on their thoughts of what they thought about the song.
+- **Story:** Allows users to search for songs and create a review based on their thoughts of what they thought about the song.
 - **Market:** Any Individual could choose to use this app, since this app will be open to all genres it will allow for a larger scope of people to use it.
 - **Habit:** This app can be used as often as the user likes, with it being a mobile app it can be used at any time and place.
-- **Scope:**  First the app would start off as a song reviewer, but would potentially evolve into a music streaming application to broaden the usage.
+- **Scope:**  First the app would start off purely for song reviews, but would potentially evolve into a music streaming application to broaden the usage.
 Also, growing the scope past Spotify and adding Apple Music, Amazon Music, Pandora, etc.

 ## Product Spec